 Today, he trails ever so slightly behind Rogue as one of the highest earners in StarCraft.
-At the time of writing this piece, Maru boasts a collective pot of $940k in StarCraft earnings.
-In the ten years he has been competing, Maru has claimed a huge number of wins.
-However, throughout 2021, his luck has been lacking somewhat, and he’s yet to secure a grand victory this year.
+At the time of writing this piece, Maru boasts a collective pot of $1,3 million in StarCraft earnings.
+In the eleven years he has been competing, Maru has claimed a huge number of wins.
+However, throughout 2022, his luck has been lacking somewhat, and he’s yet to secure a grand victory this year.

 Regardless, Maru definitely deserves a spot on this list, with some suggesting that when he plays, it isn’t TvT, but TvM.

 Mvp is consistently rated as one of the best StarCraft players of all time.
 He’s one of the few players that was able to compete with success across both StarCraft and StarCraft II, claiming huge victories across both titles.
 Unfortunately, Mvp retired a few years ago, but when he was actively competing, he was a force to be reckoned with.

 By the time he retired, it was estimated that Mvp had accrued more than half a million dollars in earnings.
 Throughout his StarCraft career, Mvp was a part of – and helped launch – some of the most prestigious StarCraft organisations in history.
 The impact he had on the industry and the game itself is unparalleled, and his presence is sorely missed today.

 Like Mvp, Flash retired some time ago, but he’s still talked about today as the best StarCraft player of all time.
 While he was an active competitor, Flash was an almost unstoppable presence, dominating both StarCraft and StarCraft II.
 In fact, it was on StarCraft (‘Brood War’) that Flash made the majority of his esports fortune.